desbma/colors/README.rst

 Caveats
 -------

-Unfortunately there is no guarantee that every terminal or console will support all the colors and styles that ANSI ostensibly defines.
-In fact, most implement a subset--often a rather small subset.
-Colors are often better supported than styles, for which you *might* get one or two of the most popular styles such as ``bold`` or ``underline``. *Might.*
+Unfortunately there is no guarantee that every terminal will support all the colors and styles ANSI ostensibly defines.
+In fact, most implement a rather small subset.
+Colors are better supported than styles, for which you *might* get one or two of the most popular such as ``bold`` or ``underline``.
+*Might.*

 Whatever colors and styles are supported, there is no guarantee they will be accurately rendered.
 Even at this late date, over **fifty years** after the codes